vlachenal/webservices-bench/README.md

 I personally will not use Maven but Gradle: its syntax is more compact and human readable.

 ### Client
-On client side, spring-boot offers a good way to make a batch application through the 'bootRepackage' task.
+On client side, spring-boot offers a good way to make a batch application through the 'bootJar' task.

 However, I will prefer Apache CXF for REST and SOAP clients.
 I find it more intuitive.